lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 The Congress itself will be held in the city of Oviedo (Asturias, Spain) from 2 to 4 October.
 The venue for the three days will be the historic building of the University of Oviedo, located in the historic centre of the city, see https://maps.app.goo.gl/ojD2kPbDYgfMfb997 (Latitude 43.362042, Longitude -5.8463)

 **Post-Conference Excursions**:
 Following the Congress, we offer the opportunity for smaller groups to embark on different short excursions such as less accessible areas of the Cabo Ortegal massif and mantle outcrops in the Pyrenees.
-Please note that specific details and destinations for the post-Conference field visits are yet to be determined.
+Please note that specific details and destinations for the post-Conference field visits are **yet to be determined**.

 > 🚨**Accommodation Information**🚨
+>
 > Accommodation in the field trips will be managed directly by the organisation and the cost will be included in the excursion registration fee.
-However, for the congress in Oviedo, accommodation will not be included in the registration fee and **participants are responsible for arranging their own accommodation**.
+However, for the congress in Oviedo, accommodation is not included in the registration fee and **participants are responsible for arranging their own accommodation**.
 We recommend booking early to secure the best prices and availability.
 Please refer to the accommodation section below for detailed information and helpful tips.

 ## Venue